-CHANGES IN NET POSITION FOR THE FISCAL YEAR ENDED SEPTEMBER 30,
+CHANGES IN NET POSITION FOR THE FISCAL YEAR ENDED SEPTEMBER 30.

-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2022 was \$1,120,146.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2024 was \$1,081,620.
 The costs of the District's activities were funded by program revenues.
-Program revenues, comprised primarily of Developer contributions, increased as a result of Developer contributions toward the District's construction projects.
-The remainder of the current fiscal year revenue interest revenue.
-The majority of the increase in current fiscal year expenses is attributed to the bond issuance costs and interest expense incurred toward the new bonds.
+Program revenues are comprised primarily of Developer contributions and assessments.
+The remainder of the current fiscal year revenue includes investment earnings.
+In total, expenses increased from the prior year primarily as a result of an increase in maintenance expenses.